 1.1.1. are registered on a programme leading to professional registration/accreditation (for example, in the Schools of Education and Lifelong Learning, Health Sciences, Norwich Medical School, Pharmacy, and Social Work); or

-1.1.2. maintain accreditation by a professional, statutory and regulatory body (PSRB) while registered on any professional degree programme such as a taught doctorate at the Norwich Medical School or the School of Education and Lifelong Learning
+1.1.2. maintain accreditation by a professional, statutory and regulatory body (PSRB) while registered on any professional programme (including taught doctorates at the Norwich Medical School, School of Health Sciences, or the School of Education and Lifelong Learning)

 1.2.
 In any case where there is a conflict between this Procedure under Part D and the requirements of a professional, statutory and regulatory body, the latter shall take precedence.